 The real question is, “What happens after that?
-How does Jetty pay my security deposit?”
+How does Jetty take care of my security deposit?”

-According to their website, they use what’s known as a surety bond.
+According to their website, Jetty doesn’t pay your landlord anything.
+They use what’s known as a surety bond.
 This financial product basically acts as an insurance policy for the landlord and a credit for you.
-If, for some reason, your landlord demands all your security deposit because of damages, you’re covered because the bond pays out to the landlord.
+If for some reason, your landlord demands all your security deposit because of damages, you’re covered because the bond pays out to the landlord.

 Jetty gets their cut, the landlord gets her money and, you?
 Well, according to Jetty’s rules for their surety bonds, you’re still liable for the damages you caused when you rented the place.
 That means that you’ll still be on the hook for any money they pay to the landlord.
 Here’s how they describe it: